Ian Fraser journalist, author, broadcaster

 “We’ve had a very successful first full financial year, with 30 new mandates and 18 completed mandates and a total deal value of £1.2bn,” said Campbell.

-The listed furniture retailer, which has annual sales of £275m and 2300 employees, was sold to rival retailer Homestyle for £136m.
+But Campbell said British Linen’s flagship deal was the sale of Harveys to Homestyle last July.
+The listed furniture retailer, which has annual sales of £275m and 2,300 employees, was sold to rival retailer Homestyle for £136m.
 British Linen secured a price at a 64% premium to Harveys’ share price on the day news of the talks emerged.

 On the strength of such successes British Linen has been able to attract top talent.
 It recently hired two new directors — Andrew Shaw, formerly with J Henry Schroder Wagg and Arjo Wiggins Appleton, where he was finance director, and John Wilkes, formerly with HSBC Investment Bank.
 It has also hired three new associates — Nicola Fraser, Rob Paul and Michael Irvine.

-Barra-born Campbell, who previously specialised in corporate finance at both Ernst & Young and Noble & Co, said: “The big investment banks cannot turn on a sixpence and are less interested in companies with market capitalisations of between £150m to £300m.
+Barra-born Campbell, who previously specialised in corporate finance at both Ernst & Young and Noble & Company, said: “The big investment banks cannot turn on a sixpence and are less interested in companies with market capitalisations of between £150m to £300m.
 But this is our core market which gives us a clear advantage.”

 The fact that directors have invested their own money in British Linen helps give it an edge: they’re bound to be hungry for business.